can dogs eat cat food

 Understanding Your Cat's Nutritional Needs

 Cats are obligate carnivores, meaning they must consume meat to meet their nutritional requirements.
 Their bodies are designed to derive energy and essential nutrients primarily from animal sources.
+For instance, wet food can help meet hydration needs while ensuring they receive high-quality protein sources.
 Here are the key nutritional needs for cats:

 1. High Protein Requirement